Liberty for the Captives

 Now is your chance to help to end slavery for an entire family.
 Now is your chance to help a family to start a new life by providing food, accommodation and work.
 Please consider helping these families listed below.

 The following families are all currently living as bonded laborers at the brick kilns.
-Any financial support you can provide towards their freedom would be seriously awesome and greatly appreciated.

 The Redemption Process